D0LBA3B/Dashbraco/README.md

 # Dashbraco

 Dashbraco is a comprehensive dashboard package for Umbraco, designed to provide site administrators with detailed analytics and insights directly within the CMS.
-Easily track page views, visitor statistics, and performance metrics to optimize content and enhance user engagement.
+This project is currently under development, with exciting features planned to help optimize content and enhance user engagement.

-## Features
+## Features (Upcoming)

 - **Real-Time Analytics**: View real-time data on site visitors, page views, and session duration.
 - **Page Performance**: Analyze each page's loading time and user interactions.